 Oven Baked Tradition Grain Free Cats - Chicken includes the following:

-Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Oven Baked Tradition Grain Free Cats - Chicken's most plentiful ingredient listed is chicken meal, which is considered a quality protein source.
+Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Oven Baked Tradition Grain Free Cats - Chicken's most plentiful ingredient listed is chicken, which is considered a quality protein source.

 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains salmon oil and dried egg product which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains salmon oil and dried egg powder which may be problematic for cats who suffer from seafood or eggs food allergies.

 All the product information on this page is based on data collected from